 Please return a completed Grant Application to be considered for a grant to be awarded this year.
 Please indicate if a section or question does not apply to your grant.
 In addition, feel free to add any supplemental information or materials that may be helpful to our understanding of your project/program.
-Applications must be emailed to foundation@uswff.org or postmarked to 159 Lakewood Road, Greensburg, PA 15601, no later than October 13, 2024 to be considered.
+Applications must be emailed to foundation@uswff.org or mailed to 159 Lakewood Road, Greensburg, PA 15601, postmarked no later than October 13, 2024 to be considered.
 If possible, we prefer that you send the application electronically to save having to scan it for distribution to the allocation committee.
 However, we understand that not everyone has scanning capabilities and will accept hard copies, if necessary.

 It is acceptable to retype this form on your own or to fill it out by hand; please use blue or black ink and write legibly.